noahjahn/docker-workshop/docs/python.md

 With Django installed now and some wrapping-shell scripts, we can follow the [Django tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial01/) for setting up the initial app.

-After installing Django, we should have a `django-admin` binary that we can execute to setup the Django project:
+After installing Django, we should have a `django-admin` binary that we can execute to set up the Django project:

 ```shell
 ./python django-admin startproject app .